ashvardanian/StringZilla/include/stringzilla/README.md

 > One can explicitly disable certain families of PTX instructions for compatibility purposes.
 > Default values are inferred at compile time depending on compiler support (for dynamic dispatch) and the target architecture (for static dispatch).

-__`SZ_ENFORCE_SVE_OVER_NEON`__:

-> SVE and SVE2 are expected to supersede NEON on ARM architectures.
-> Still, oftentimes the equivalent SVE kernels are slower due to equally small register files and higher complexity of the instructions.
-> By default, when both SVE and NEON are available, SVE is used selectively only for the algorithms that benefit from it.
-> If you want to enforce SVE usage everywhere, define this flag.

 __`SZ_DYNAMIC_DISPATCH`__: